gdtms247/tdarr_plugins/Global/readme.md

 # Shared Processing

+These plugins provide the common processing framework used by every Tdarr media workflow.

-These plugins are shared across multiple media workflows and provide a consistent processing pipeline regardless of library type.
+Unlike the media-specific plugins found in the TV Shows, HD Movies, and 4K Movies folders, these plugins contain no media policy decisions.
+Their purpose is to prepare, standardize, package, and finalize media in a consistent manner regardless of library type.

-Rather than defining media-specific policies, these plugins perform universal preparation, cleanup, standardization, packaging, and naming.

-The shared pipeline ensures every processed file follows the same library standards before being returned to Sonarr or Radarr.
+Every media workflow eventually passes through this shared processing pipeline before being returned to Sonarr or Radarr.

+---

+# Design Philosophy

+The Shared Processing pipeline is responsible for tasks that should be performed consistently across every media library.

+Media-specific decisions such as video quality, audio layout, and bitrate optimization belong to the individual media workflows.

+This separation allows processing policies to evolve independently while maintaining consistent library standards.

 ---